S3-working-group/s3-practical-guide/src/defining-agreements/describe-deliverables.md

 ## Describe Deliverables

 A **deliverable** is something which is provided as a result of an agreement in response to a driver.
-Deliverables include products, raw materials, services, experiences and transformation.
+Deliverables include products, raw materials, services, experiences and transformations.

 In the context of an agreement, clearly describing deliverables supports shared understanding: